someshkoli/someshkoli/README.md

 ## Fancy seeing you here! <img src="https://github.com/someshkoli/someshkoli/blob/master/resources/wave.gif" width="30px">

-I am Somesh Koli, Software Engineer at [Headout](https://headout.com/).
+I am Somesh Koli, Engineer at [Headout](https://headout.com/).
 Currently, Building Headout and learning more about distributed systems :seedling: .
 Interested in anything related to Go, Nodejs, Linux, Blockchain, Cloud Native and Distributed Systems.

 Found something of your interest :mag_right: or want a team for a Hackathon :hammer:?
 Ping me here: